macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

   <div class="responsive">
     <h4>Allister Banks</h4>
     <p class="lead">
-     "osquery or it Didn't Happen"</br>
+     "osquery or it Didn't Happen". </br>

 	Allister makes podcasts for AFP548, is active in the MacAdmins Slack, and contributes to various open source projects.
     </p>